alemapnil/taipei-day-trip-website/README.md

 * ###### Jinja
 Simplify HTML templates with Jinja
 * ###### RWD
-Adapt web for any size of screen
+Adapt web to any size of screen
 ### Back ends
 * ###### Python Flask
 Establish server with Flask